 Susan Y. Kim.
-Susan Y. Kim was elected to our board in February 2015.
+Susan Y. Kim has been a director of Amkor since February 2015.
 Ms. Kim is an active philanthropist who also sits on the Board of Directors of the Catholic Foundation of Greater Philadelphia and the Council of Emeritus Directors of the Philadelphia Orchestra.
 In the past she has served on numerous Boards of Directors including: the National Constitution Center, The Franklin Institute, The Gesu School, The Shipley School and EB Games Corp.
 Ms. Kim holds a B.A. in Sociology from Hamilton College.
 Susan Y. Kim is the daughter of James J. Kim, our Executive Chairman, and sister of John T. Kim, our Executive Vice Chairman.